SteveL5/682_Final/README.md

 ## Automation
-The python code used to automate this analysis.....
+The full python code used to automate this analysis can be found in the

-### Joining the Data:
+### Joining the Data
 To automate joining the layers by location, I used ```qgis:joinbylocationsummary```
 ```
 processing.run("qgis:joinbylocationsummary",